emrgnt-cmplxty/fermi/docs/0.old/contracts/rust/near-sdk-rs.md

 ## Example {#example}

-Wrap a struct in `#[near_bindgen]` and it generates a smart contract compatible with the Axion blockchain:
+Wrap a struct in `#[near_bindgen]` and it generates a smart contract compatible with the Fermi blockchain:
 ```rust
 use near_sdk::{near_bindgen, env};